mendix/docs/ATS/Mendix+Actions/DataGrid+TemplateGrid+ListView/Find+Selected+ItemRow.md

 ## Usage
 Provide the name of the DataGrid, TemplateGrid or ListView.
-Optional you can provide a WebElement as search context, to narrow down the search for the widget, if there are two or more widgets with the same name.
+Optionally you can provide a WebElement as search context, to narrow down the search for the widget, if there are two or more widgets with the same name.
 ## Input Parameters

 Name | Datatype | Required | Description